 But no resource in business is quite as scarce as time.
 Combining full-time work with study isn’t always practical, especially if classes take place during the day.
 And it can feel nerve-wracking to ask your boss if you can take time out of your regular schedule to do a course or gain a qualification.
 In fact, one survey by HR professionals found that nearly 80% of us are uncomfortable discussing employment terms, from time off to salaries, with our managers.

-We all know that if you never ask, you never get, however.
+We all know, however, that if you never ask, you never get.
 And being prepared can make the process easier.
 So here are our tips for making your bid for the time to brush up your skills.

 Know your rights

-The law is on your side: regulations which came into force nearly ten-years ago mean that employees at larger companies have a legal right to ask for time to develop their skills.
-So, you can be confident that your boss shouldn’t be too surprised by your request.
+The law is on your side: regulations which came into force in April 2010 mean that employees at larger companies have a legal right to ask for time to develop their skills.
+So, you can be confident that your boss won’t be too surprised by your request.